-While the LOC method is for daily use, I only soak her hair in water and condition it every 3-4 days.
+While the LOC method can be for daily (or every other day) use with super short hair like Bailey’s, I only soak her hair in water and condition it every 3-4 days.
 I wash it every 7 or so days.
 And I detangle it each time conditioner is on it.
 I can do this because it is short and dries quickly, but as it grows and we begin doing actual styles, I will more than likely alternate with a co-wash one week and a shampoo wash the next.
 Below are products I like to use for conditioners and shampoos.

 And I also use some type of Shea Moisture shampoo but I can’t recall which one is in her tub…I own most of their line but think it might be THIS ONE that I use for her.